mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/call/_index.md

 | `expand` | [Expand]({{<ref "call-metadata">}}) | Specifies [additional metadata]({{<ref "call-metadata">}}) to include in the call request, such as channel and post information. |
 | `state`  | map                                 | A set of elements to be interpreted by the App.
 Forms and slash commands will also populate these values.                        |

-An example call looks like:
+An example call looks like this:

 ```json
 {